Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

 \subsection{The Poisson game}

-We have seen that go-for-broke is a principal mechanism that disrupts the global saddle hope, which is often unrealized in the regular game.
+We have seen that go-for-broke is a principal mechanism that disrupts the global saddle hope in the regular game.
 The leisurely game is a variant that is designed largely in order to frustrate the efficacy of the go-for-broke strategy.
 Who would bet his life savings on the next turn when a shortly impending coin flip may dictate that no move will even take place?
 We now introduce an idealized low-$\e$ limit of the leisurely game and carry out formal calculations that caricature the upcoming proof of Theorem~\ref{t.nashform}, in which the global saddle hope will be demonstrated for the leisurely game.
+In particular, we will see how assumption [A3] of Section~\ref{s.stakeperturb} and the stake formula~\eqref{e.stake} arise naturally.

 The Poisson game on a boundary-payment graph $G = (V,E)$ takes place in continuous time.
 Let~$\mc{P}$ denote a unit intensity Poisson process on $[0,\infty)$.
-With $\stateofplay_0 = (\lambda,v) \in (0,\infty) \times V_O$, Maxine's starting fortune is $\lambda_0 = \lambda$ and the starting counter location is $X_0 = v$.
+With $\stateofplay_0 = (\lambda,v) \in (0,\infty) \times \openmac$, Maxine's starting fortune is $\lambda_0 = \lambda$ and the starting counter location is $X_0 = v$.
 Maxine and Mina stake at time $t \in (0,\infty)$ at respective rates $a(t)$ and $b(t)$, where each of these processes is adapted with respect to the history of gameplay before time~$t$.
 With instantaneous currency revaluation at time $t + {\rm d}t$ to ensure that Mina holds one unit at this time, we see then that Maxine's time $t+{\rm d}t$ fortune equals

 where we work formally with an infinitesimal calculus for which $({\rm d}t)^2$ equals zero.

 A move happens when a Poisson clock rings: when $t$ reaches an element of $\mc{P}$.
 Indeed, this is the game $\game(0^+)$ of infinite leisure; except it has been speeded up so that moves occur at a unit-order rate.
 If a move happens at a given time $t$, Maxine wins with probability $\tfrac{a(t)}{a(t) + b(t)}$; otherwise, Mina does.
 Thus it is the present stake rates that dictate the move outcome.
 It is intuitively plausible that the strategy mimicry argument for Proposition~\ref{p.purevalue} in Section~\ref{s.strategymimicry} would show that the game value\footnote{It may seem that the strategy mimicry argument in question would adapt to the Poisson case to show that the game value $\val(\lambda,v)$ equals $h(\lambda,v)$ only if players are restricted to the use of pure strategies.
 We elide the distinction between value with mixed or merely pure strategies in this heuristic discussion.
 In fact, even the question of how to define mixed strategy in the Poisson game may have several reasonable answers.
 To attempt nonetheless a rough summary: the instantaneous monitoring of an opponent's strategy that the continuous time evolution in the Poisson game permits would make it impossible for a player to take advantage of the element of surprise that is a signature advantage of the use of mixed strategies.
 Tentatively, then, we may believe that the quantity $\val(\lambda,v)$ in the Poisson game does not change according to whether mixed strategies are permitted or prohibited.} $\val(\lambda,v) = \val (0^+,\lambda,v)$ is given by the biased infinity harmonic value in Definition~\ref{d.puregamevalue}: